Full Moon Rituals: Sacred Herbs & Moon Magic Worldwide

 Ritual: Wormwood Protection Bundle

-Bundle dried wormwood with string and place it over the door on the full moon.
-Let it hang until the next waning moon.
-As you hang it, speak: “Nothing crosses but what is true.
+Bundle dried wormwood and hang over your door on the full moon.
+Speak: “Nothing crosses but what is true.
 Nothing enters but what is mine.”
-Burn the bundle outside at the end of the cycle.
+Burn the bundle outside at the cycle’s end.

 White Sage (Salvia apiana): Purification in Ceremony